Andonome/lk/system/partitions.md

 # File Systems
 xfs and zfs can only be expanded.

-# Shrink Filesystem
+# Shrink FileSystem

 NB: When I followed these instructions, the process destroyed my data.
 Seemed fine on the YouTube video.

-Check the filesystem's health:
+Check the fileSystem's health:

 > sudo e2fsck -f /dev/sdb1

-Resize the file system to something smaller than what you want, so here I want 500G and so I resize to 450 G.
+Resize the file System to something smaller than what you want, so here I want 500G and so I resize to 450 G.

 > resize2fs /dev/sdb1 450G